zeh/key-action-binder-as3/README.md

 To filter actions by player, you pass one additional parameter when adding the action.

 	binder.addGamepadActionBinding("move-left-player-1", GamepadControls.DPAD_LEFT, 0); // 0 = player 1

+You can also check for the index of the player that activated an action (see below).

 ### Evaluating actions